 There's plenty more to notice — things that might be particular to your neighborhood or region.
 Keep an eye out for patterns, like how the ice forms over the tops of puddles on chilly nights (or how delightful it sounds to break that ice with your sneakers).
 Take note of where leaves fall — do they create a path of yellow or red, or alternating bands of each in the autumn?
 Is there a local cat who likes to watch you run by through sleepy eyes, or a kid who's always out on her bike when you are?

 If you haven't used your neighborhood as a gym for awhile, take a page from the mindfulness instruction book and focus on being in the moment.
-What does that mean?
-Well, as Duras pointed out, you have to learn, which requires a bit of practice.
 So get out there, look around, and take notice.
 Then do it again.